 The Untold Truth Of Mary Kay Letourneau

 Few true crime cases have confounded as much as the disturbing case of Mary Kay Letourneau.
-Now known as Mary Kay Fualaau, she became notorious nationwide for engaging in a romantic relationship with a 12-year-old student that led to multiple pregnancies, eventual arrest and incarceration.
+As an elementary school teacher in a district just outside Seattle, the 34-year-old became notorious nationwide for engaging in a romantic relationship with a 12-year-old student that led to multiple pregnancies, eventual arrest and incarceration.
 After her release, Mary Kay married the student, Vili Fualaau, who was 21 years old by the time of her release.
 The two were together until 2017, when news broke that they were supposedly separating under questionable circumstances.
+That separation became legal two years later, but the two were still technically married when Mary Kay died in 2020 from cancer, inexplicably leaving the bulk of her estate to Vili.

 What makes this case equally troubling and fascinating is that despite the undeniable wrongness of Mary Kay's actions, both the victim and the perpetrator have defended their relationship.
-It's a lot to wrap your head around, so let's dig deep into the details.
+Their age gap might have been considerably narrower than the Hollywood pairing of Michael Douglas and Catherine Zeta-Jones or at least two couplings involving Larry King, but then again, all those parties met the criterion for legal age of sexual consent.
+But because statutory rape positions itself front and center in this scandal, it's a lot for people to wrap their heads around, so let's dig deep into the details.
 Here's the untold truth of Mary Kay Letourneau.

 She was a teacher in a troubled marriage